codert0109/frameworkFrontend/README.md

 Welcome to the Vacso Framework, an open-source project designed to streamline the development of enterprise React web applications.
 Brought to you by Vacso, this framework is a comprehensive solution for both front-end and back-end development, allowing you to focus on crafting your unique data model and business rules.

+frameworkFrontend is designed to be used with frameworkBackend to build custom enterprise applications.

+## WARNING: Alpha!

+frameworkTicketing is alpha level code.
+It is under active development and should not be used in production at this time.

 ## Features

 - **Front-End & Back-End Components**: Vacso Framework offers a complete set of reusable components, making it easy to build robust and scalable web applications.